-Submission of the Batten Honors College application (including the letter of recommendation) is required by the Priority deadlines of October 19, 2020, January 25, 2021 or February 15, 2021.
+Submission of the Batten Honors College application (including the letter of recommendation) is required by the application deadlines of October 8, 2021, January 14, 2022 or February 4, 2022.
 Applications submitted after those dates will be considered on a space-available basis.

 *Reminder: You must be accepted to Virginia Wesleyan University in order to be invited to compete for the Batten Honors College scholarships.
 Complete the VWU application for admission.